 Graham Welch is an associate at Foley & Lardner LLP, based in the firm’s New York office, where he is a member of the firm’s Business Litigation & Dispute Resolution Practice.

-Prior to joining Foley, Mr. Welch served as a research intern at Boston College Law School, intern for Justice Peter W. Agnes of the Massachusetts Appeals Court, intern for the Homicide Unit of the Suffolk County District Attorney’s Office, research assistant at Georgetown University, intern for the Criminal Division’s Office of International Affairs at the United States Department of Justice, legislative intern in the Office of Congressman William R. Keating at the United States House of Representatives, and legislative intern in the Office of State Senator Daniel A. Wolf at the Massachusetts State House.
+Prior to joining Foley, Graham served as a research intern at Boston College Law School, intern for Justice Peter W. Agnes of the Massachusetts Appeals Court, intern for the Homicide Unit of the Suffolk County District Attorney’s Office, research assistant at Georgetown University, intern for the Criminal Division’s Office of International Affairs at the United States Department of Justice, legislative intern in the Office of Congressman William R. Keating at the United States House of Representatives and legislative intern in the Office of State Senator Daniel A. Wolf at the Massachusetts State House.

 Graham earned his law degree from Boston College Law School (J.D., cum laude, 2017), where he served as managing editor of the Environmental Affairs Law Review and was a Pro Bono Designation fellow.
 Graham also participated in the Immigration Law Spring Break Program in New York, was a member of the Rankings Committee of the Law Student Association, served as treasurer for the Law School Democrats and was a law school mentor.